 The industrial revolution was one of the most crucial periods in the history of mankind.
 It can be said that the modern world is a result of the revolution.
-Most people agree that the invention of the first practical steam engine in 1712 by Thomas Newcomen led to a series of events that materialized the industrial revolution.
+Most people agree that the invention of the first practical steam engine in 1712 by Thomas Newcomen.
+This led to a series of events that materialized the industrial revolution.

 When James Watt perfected it in 1781, things moved into high gear.
-In the US, the revolution started a little later than Europe, and one man is credited with doing so – Samuel Slater.

 The most important thing to note is that it was not a single event that brought in change.
-The revolution was a series of important events that changed how humanity lived and worked.
+Furthermore, the revolution was a series of important events that changed how humanity lived and worked.
 Therefore, it is important to understand the entire timeline of the industrial revolution.
 Below is a timeline from the American perspective:

 1793 – Samuel Slater brought the knowledge of British textile manufacturing techniques to the United States, kickstarting the industrial revolution.
 He opened his first textile mill in Rhode Island.